 In its quiet corner of western North Carolina, charming Asheville has been putting out top-notch brewskis for years.
 Its strong beer culture has drawn the attention of big boys Sierra Nevada and New Belgium who have recently set up shop for their East Coast operations.

 Due to its small stature and saturation of brewers, Asheville boasts the most breweries per capita than any other city in America.
-Wicked Weed has been a stalwart in the area for nearly 20 years, but last year “sold out” to Anheuser-Busch InBev, much to the chagrin of many locals.
+Wicked Weed has been a stalwart in the area for nearly 20 years, but recently “sold out” to Anheuser-Busch InBev, much to the chagrin of many locals.
 W.W. still pumps out some of the better beer in the area alongside Green Man and Burial Beer Company who concoct creative brews like a Sweet Potato Porter and, Homer Simpson’s personal favorite, Donut Stout.

 Local beers to try: Wicked Weed: Freak of Nature, Burial Beer: Barrel-Aged S’mores Imperial Stout, Green Man: ESB